NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium

 \subsection{Evaluation of $XUV$ Kernel}

 We compare \name against two baselines: NKI $XW$ and NKI $XUV$.
 Both baselines use the state-of-the-art matmul kernel implemented by AWS official \cite{aws_nki_matrix_multiplication}.
 NKI $XW$ computes the standard matmul without SVD, while NKI $XUV$ executes matmuls using the low-rank factors $U$ and $V$ derived from the SVD of $W$, without TrainiumFusion optimization in \name.
 We evaluate our kernel with matrices $X \in \mathbb{R}^{M \times 8192}$, $W \in \mathbb{R}^{8192 \times 16384}$, $U \in \mathbb{R}^{8192 \times 4096}$, and $V \in \mathbb{R}^{4096 \times 16384}$, where $U, V$ denotes the low-rank approximation derived from the SVD of $W$.
 We vary the first dimension $M$ of $X$ from 1024 to 32768 to simulate different sequence lengths.
-For this evaluation, we assume that the kernel's output is to be consumed as the stationary matrix in a subsequent kernel computation.
+For this evaluation, we assume that the kernel’s output is consumed as the stationary matrix in a subsequent computation.
 Therefore, to eliminate intermediate transpose, the kernel is configured to compute the transposed output, $O^T = (XUV)^T$.